readium/css/docs/CSS19-api.md

 --RS__textColor
 ```

-The `color` for text in the reading mode.
+The `color` for text in the theme.

 * * *